electricimp/Firebase/README.md

 Listens for changes at a particular location (*path*) or a node below *path*.
 When changes are detected, the callback method will be invoked.
 The callback method takes two parameters: *path* and *data*.

-The *path* parameter returns the full path of the node that was modified (this allows you to determin if the root of the path you're tracking changed, or if a node below it changed).
+The *path* parameter returns the full path of the node that was modified (this allows you to determine if the root of the path you're tracking changed, or if a node below it changed).

 The *data* parameter contains the modified data.